JONSASSE/432-2018/slides/class15/README.md

 ## Project 1 Groups for Discussion in Class on Thursday

-Group 1 has 5 members, the rest have 4 each.
-As we're getting started, can you arrange to sit near the other members of your group, so you can make sure you know each others' names?
+Group 1 has 5 members, the rest have 4 each. **As we're getting started, can you arrange to sit near the other members of your group today**, so you can make sure you know each others' names?

 Group | Names
 ------: | -----------------------------------------------------------------------------